 •Prepare for assigned classes, and show written evidence of preparation upon request of immediate supervisor.

-•Utilize technology – computers, audiovisual aids, assistive technology, and other equipment in the delivery of instruction.
+•Utilize technology – computers, audiovisual aids, and other equipment in the delivery of instruction.

-•Evaluate students’ academic and social growth by monitoring individualized education plans and progress reports and progress in the general education classroom.
+•Evaluate students’ academic and social growth by monitoring Individualized Education Plans and progress reports.

 •Attend professional in-service activities and teacher training workshops provided by the District as well as self-selected professional growth activities in order to maintain and improve professional competence.

-•Effectively communicate, collaborate, and cooperate with parents, colleagues, supervisors, and students with confidentiality.
+•Effectively communicate, collaborate, and cooperate with parents, colleagues, supervisors, and students.

 •Plan and coordinate the work of educational assistants and other professional support staff, parents, AEA support staff.

 •Supervise students in and out of classroom activities during the assigned work day.